marcioGabrielMengali/gym-managment-system/README.md

 ## Description

 ```
-A project designed to assist in managing a gym by allowing registration and monitoring of student membership payments.
+A project designed to assist in managing a gym by allowing registration and monitoring of member membership payments.
 ```

 ## Requirements